If you haven't used Neuroplan's Diagnostic Checklist yet, fill it in and then come back to this page.

 Students with attention deficit disorder need brain-based intervention.
 If they don't get this, their problems persist into adulthood.

 We use Fast ForWord software to treat the source of the problems, not just the symptoms.
 Watch our slide show to find out how Fast ForWord intervention works.

-Neuroplan offers online programs that improve executive functioning in people with attention deficit disorder.Visit our Pricing Page
+Neuroplan offers online programs that improve focus, concentration and planning skills in people with attention deficit disorder.Visit our Pricing Page